Social Media for Business Extension Certificate

 Foundations of Social Media for Business

-Learn to leverage the power of digital word-of-mouth networks.
-In this foundational course, analyze the role that common social media platforms play in business transactions and explore the power of social media tools to build meaningful relationships with your customers.
+Analyze the role of social media in business and explore the power of these tools to build relationships with your customers.

 Social Media Strategy